pkiel/notebook/_posts/2023-08-09-matPowerAnalysis.md

-I want to incorporate the two most commonly used species in Florida coral restoration, *Acropora cervicornis* (ACER) and *Pseudodiploria strigosa* (PSTR) <u>OR</u> *Montastrea cavernosa* (MCAV)\*.
+I want to incorporate the two most commonly used species in Florida coral restoration, *Acropora cervicornis* (ACER) and *Pseudodiploria strigosa* (PSTR) <u>OR</u> *Montastrea cavernosa* (MCAV).
 There will be two treatment groups (electrified/non-electrified), and an n=2 for each treatment.
 All parameters (presence of platinum anode, steel cathode as the coral base structure, wires connecting everything, peristaltic pump in the center of the aquarium, etc.) will be equal, except that the wires will not be connected to the power supply in the non-electrified aquaria.
-To account for genet-specific growth rates, I will collect multiple four ramets from each genet and divide equally among the four experimental aquaria.
+To account for genet-specific growth rates, I will collect four ramets from each genet and divide equally among the four experimental aquaria.
 Thus each genet will be represented twice within treatment and once within each aquaria.

 Table 1.
 Count of putative genets in the Caribbean and Florida restoration networks, aggregrated from Coral Sample Registry database.